Upload a File as a Template

 - Your authentication credentials (see our authentication guide)

-- A PDF file ready to upload (maximum 50MB)
+- A PDF, image, or Word file ready to upload (maximum 50MB)

 - Your group ID (the workspace where you want to create the template)